beynd/pages/privacy-policy.md

   * you may request to opt-out from future selling of your personal information to third parties.
 Upon receiving a request to opt-out, we will act upon the request as soon as feasibly possible, but no later than 15 days from the date of the request submission.
 * To exercise these rights, you can contact us by email at hello@beyond.so, or by referring to the contact details at the bottom of this document.
 If you have a complaint about how we handle your data, we would like to hear from you.

-### 11. DO WE MAKE UPDATES TO THIS NOTICE?
+## 11. DO WE MAKE UPDATES TO THIS NOTICE?

 *In Short:  Yes, we will update this notice as necessary to stay compliant with relevant laws.*

 * We may update this privacy notice from time to time.
 The updated version will be indicated by an updated "Revised" date and the updated version will be effective as soon as it is accessible.
 If we make material changes to this privacy notice, we may notify you either by prominently posting a notice of such changes or by directly sending you a notification.We encourage you to review this privacy notice frequently to be informed of how we are protecting your information.

-### 12. HOW CAN YOU CONTACT US ABOUT THIS NOTICE?
+## 12. HOW CAN YOU CONTACT US ABOUT THIS NOTICE?

 If you have questions or comments about this notice, you may contact our Data Protection Officer (DPO), Alexander Hipp, by email at alex@beyond.so, or by post to:

-Beyond So Ltd
+Beyond So Ltd<br/>
-Alexander Hipp
+Alexander Hipp<br/>
-71-75 Shelton St, London WC2H 9JQ, UK
+71-75 Shelton St, London WC2H 9JQ, UK<br/>
-London, England WC2H 9JQ
+London, England WC2H 9JQ<br/>
-United Kingdom
+United Kingdom<br/>

-### 13. HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?
+## 13. HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?

 Based on the applicable laws of your country, you may have the right to request access to the personal information we collect from you, change that information, or delete it in some circumstances.
 To request to review, update, or delete your personal information, please visit: https://beyond.so/login.